latonis/content-server/posts/100-days-of-yara-2024-day-02/post.md

 # 100 Days of Yara in 2024: Day 02
 My first post for #100DaysofYARA showed how to contribute to YARA-X, the open source tool written in Rust that we all know and love.
 There's a lot of fun in thinking up ideas and implementing new features for tools, especially in the open source community.
 However, I think a spotlight needs to be put on the maintenance and chore aspect as well, because it takes a lot of effort in that regard to (shoutout to
 [Victor M. Alvarez](https://github.com/plusvic), author and maintainer of YARA and its lovely ecosystem).
+This post just highlights some of the maintenance work required in a repository like this, as I found some chores to do yesterday!

 ## Motivation
 There's a LOT of moving parts in a project, open source or not.
 However, there's not always folks being paid to maintain the software that we know and love.
 In YARA's case, I believe it is worked on as part of @plusvic's role at Google/VirusTotal, which is awesome.
 However, if you want to get into contributing to open source, you can do that in more ways than just new features :).